averagehuman/avghmn.com/src/posts/2022/create-x509-certs-javascript.md

 ```

-That script doesn't automatically restrict permission on the key file, so you should do that, eg.:
+That script doesn't automatically restrict permissions on the key file, so you should do that, eg.:

 ```bash
 $ chmod 400 10.0.1.1.key